Akiffazal/Pea-Plant-Disease-Classification-Using-CNN/README.md

 ## 📄 Project Description

 This project uses a Convolutional Neural Network (CNN) to classify pea plant leaves into four categories.
 Given an image of a pea leaf, the model predicts its health status — helping automate disease detection for better crop management.
+The model achieves **95% accuracy** on the validation dataset.

 ## 🧠 Motivation